Labeeb1234/warehouse_SAP/README.md

-### Note:  Check the old model description for more info on those file
+### Note:  Check the old model descriptions for more info on those file